t03r1cht/wordnet-pass-analysis/README.md

 - [x] Combine all permutators with each other
 - [x] Create flat password lists, classify them as well
 - [ ] Add lemma permutation/search statistics to WordNet mode
+- [ ] Add percentages in summary file for each word in list mode
 - [ ] When combining permutators, there are still some duplicate lemmas, need to be removed to not falsify the result
 - [ ] Flush memory to the disk if the script is supposed to run for a long time
 - [ ] Port OpenBSD/Darwin look tool to Linux